jb-akp/lk-proctor/quiz-frontend/README.md

 ## How it works

-1. User clicks "Start Quiz"
+1. User opens the quiz page at `http://localhost:3001` (standalone, no connection needed)
-2. Frontend calls `backend.quizStarted` RPC to notify backend
+2. User clicks "Start Quiz" and answers questions (all logic is client-side)
-3. User answers questions (all logic is client-side)
+3. The agent monitors the user's screen share from the NextJS frontend to detect quiz completion
-4. When quiz completes, frontend calls `backend.quizEnded` with score
+4. Quiz frontend has no knowledge of the agent - it's just a regular quiz webpage

-5. Backend can send `frontend.hideQuiz` / `frontend.showQuiz` RPCs to hide/show quiz during phone detection
+**Note:** The user screen shares from the NextJS frontend (which is connected to LiveKit).
+The agent sees the screen share and monitors the quiz visually.